mazzalab/pyntacle/README.md

 #### Windows
 <aside class="warning">
-<b>Warning</b>: Windows users could experience some issues when installing
+<b>Warning</b>: Windows users could experience some issues when installing Conda or Miniconda in folders that
-Conda or Miniconda in folders that have a whitespace in their name (e.g. "C:\John Appleseed\Miniconda").
-This is a known bug, as reported here and here.
-If this happens, a workaround could be to create a new user without whitespaces (e.g. "C:\John<b>_</b>Appleseed\).
+whose name contains whitespaces (e.g. "%userprofile%\John Doe\Miniconda").
+This is a known bug, as reported <a href="https://github.com/ContinuumIO/anaconda-issues/issues/1029" target="_blank">here</a> and
+<a href="https://groups.google.com/a/continuum.io/forum/#!topic/anaconda/zTQQ0NqqIvk" target="_blank">here</a>.
+If this occurs,
+we recommend to create a new directory with no whitespaces (e.g. "%userprofile%\John<b style="color:red">_</b>Doe\) and install Conda in there.
 </aside>

-Open a cmd terminal window or - better - an
+Open a windows prompt or (even better) an
 [Anaconda prompt](https://chrisconlan.com/wp-content/uploads/2017/05/anaconda_prompt.png)
 , and type: